Elevate Your Landscape with Goat Willow Plants

 - Easy to Grow: A relatively low-maintenance plant that is easy to care for.

 The Salix caprea thrives in full sun to partial shade and prefers moist, well-drained soil.
 However, it can tolerate drier conditions once established.
 Mature plants can reach up to 25 feet tall and 15 feet wide, but can be kept smaller with regular pruning.
 These plants are native to Europe and Northeastern Asia and are known for their shallow root systems.
-Regular pruning will help maintain the desired shape and size of your French Pussy Willow.
+Regular pruning will help maintain the desired shape and size of your Goat Willow.
+Consider planting this versatile deciduous shrub for year-round appeal.

-The French Pussy Willow (Salix caprea) can grow up to 25 feet tall and 15 feet wide if left unpruned.
+The Goat Willow (Salix caprea) can grow up to 25 feet tall and 15 feet wide if left unpruned.
 However, it can be easily maintained as a smaller shrub with regular pruning.

 This plant prefers moist, well-drained soil but is adaptable and can tolerate drier conditions once established.